Manohar-Gunturu/StorageProviderFileIdentifierTest/README.md

 GetFilesAsync(270, 50) returned 0 files
 no more items, Something wrong
 ```
-In addition at this point if you attemp to get the file count with the query
+In addition at this point if you attemp to get the file count with the query, click on button *Get File Count*
 ```
 call auto totalItemCount = co_await m_query.GetItemCountAsync();
 ```